jeremywinters/arbol/README.md

 Constants can also be declared as arrays of 3 numbers:

 ```
-a = times([1.0, 1.0, 1.0], 1.0);
+a = [1.0, 1.0, 1.0] * 1.0;
 ```

-What may be strange for you to hear is that the above expression is equivalent to the other two examples given above!
+What may be strange for you to hear is that the above expression is also equivalent to the other two examples given above!
 How can this be???

 #### Always three numbers

 Every function in arbol returns an array of 3 long integers.
 Each of these "channels" corresponds to the red, green, and blue lamps in each pixel LED.

 If you define a constant with a single value, that value will be converted to an array with the value repeated 3 times.
 If you specify an array as a constant, all three of the numbers can vary.
-This kind of thing becomes fun when you are using object such as `phasor` which essentially creates a ramp wave from 0.0-1.0, repeating at the time interval specified in milliseconds.
+This kind of thing becomes fun when you are using object such as `phasor` which essentially creates a ramp wave from 0.0-~1.0, repeating at the time interval specified in milliseconds.

 ```
 ramp = phasor([1000, 1500, 1800]);